-Utilizing enemy color pairs connected to the five colleges of Strixhaven University, the new STX set has created new meta opportunities across multiple Magic formats.
-Unlike previous MTG Standard-legal set releases, only a few cards are worth money at the time of release.
+Using enemy color pairs connected to the five colleges of Strixhaven University, the STX set has created new meta opportunities across multiple Magic formats.
+Unlike previous MTG Standard-legal set releases, only a few cards were worth money at the time of release.

-The Elder Dragon of Witherbloom College within Strixhaven University has its own Command deck, ranking Beledros Witherbloom as the most expensive card in STX at launch.
-His casting cost seems too high for Standard, but the dragon is a bomb in Limited.
-Beledros Witherbloom is priced at around $18.50 and should remain valuable for the time being.
+The Elder Dragon of Witherbloom College within Strixhaven University has its own Commander deck, ranking Beledros Witherbloom as the most expensive card in STX at launch.
+Beledros Witherbloom has too high of a mana amount for Standard, though, leading to a price decrease over time.

-Wandering Archaic is a Rare Avatar that is seeing gameplay in the Commander format.
-The Avatar maintained its value leading up to launch, priced at around $11.
+Wandering Archaic is a Rare Avatar that’s seeing gameplay in the Commander format.
+The Avatar maintained its value leading up to the launch of STX, priced at around $11.
 Following the launch of MID, Wandering Archaic dropped under $10 and is valued at around $7.
 The Avatar creature will likely maintain its value unless it gets replaced within the Commander format.